HenryLeeAu/code-test-tab/README.md

 Ｇenerate files for the production environment.
 I have built up the necessary files in the /build folder.

 ### Proxy API
-In this project I am using http-proxy-middleware to proxy api in the development environment.
+In this project I am using http-proxy-middleware to proxy the origonal source.

+In my setupProxy.js file
 ```sh
 app.use(
     proxy('/api', {